javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 div.innerHTML = "<strong>Hi there!</strong> You've read an important message.";
 ```

 After that, we have a ready DOM element.
-Right now it's in the variable, but can not be seen, because not inserted into the page yet.
+Right now it's in the variable, but can not be seen, because it's not been inserted into the page yet.

 ## Insertion methods